 How to Rebuild Your Confidence After a Setback

-Confidence isn’t something you’re born with and keep forever — it’s something you build, lose, and rebuild throughout life.
-Setbacks, whether personal or professional, can shake your sense of self and make you doubt your abilities.
-But here’s the good news: confidence is not gone for good.
-It can be restored, and even strengthened, after tough experiences.
+Confidence isn’t something you’re born with and keep forever—it’s something you build, lose, and rebuild throughout life.
+Setbacks, whether personal or professional, can shake your sense of self and make you question your abilities.
+But the good news is: confidence is not gone for good.
+It can be restored—and even strengthened—after tough experiences.

 Why Setbacks Hurt Confidence

-Setbacks often trigger a mix of emotions: shame, self-doubt, frustration, and fear.
+Setbacks often trigger a mix of emotions like shame, self-doubt, frustration, and fear.
 You might start thinking:

 • “I’m not good enough.”